 A spokesman for Icahn didn't immediately return an email seeking comment.

 In a letter on Tuesday, Icahn and Southeastern ridiculed the four-member special committee for its stalling tactics.
 "Do not move election day again," they wrote.
 "This is not a banana republic."

-Dell's founder first pitched a buyout plan earlier this year.
-He says that he can turn around Dell by spending heavily to build better tablets, while also diversifying into more profitable areas of technology, such as business software and data storage.
-Those changes likely will be tumultuous and easier to tolerate if the company no longer has to answer to other shareholders.
+Michael Dell believes he can turn around the company by spending heavily to build better tablets while also diversifying into more profitable areas of technology, such as business software, data storage and consulting.
+But making those changes are likely to be tumultuous and temporarily lower Dell's earnings, an upheaval that Michael Dell contends will be more tolerable if the company no longer has to answer to other shareholders.